-Single Boomer Men: Reaching for the Stars
+Single Active Adult Men: Reaching for the Stars

 Debuting in 1987, the hit television series Thirtysomething reflected and augmented the beginning of young middle-age for a generation of Boomer males.
 Often ridiculed as a self-indulgent examination of the yuppie lifestyle, the series also scrutinized their journey from the idealism of youth to the responsibilities, angst and nihilism that can accompany middle age.
 This popular television series, along with breakaway success of The Big Chill, a feature film, paralleled the lives of millions of men in search for meaning, economic means and a self-styled, liberated manhood – a post-feminist male.
 Characters from both the series and movie modeled many generational ideals such as success without selling out, multiculturalism, worldliness, creativity, therapeutic relationships, homogenization of sexual identity, and acceptance of non-conventional lifestyles, including homosexuality.

 These formative influences have contributed to the outlook of not only a post-modern male but also a fully independent male consumer, best typified today by single Boomer men.